 4.1 Statistical description of the distance of ballistic projectiles

 Figure 8 describes the distribution of the maximum distances of ballistic projectiles from the center of the Crater Terrace in each specific event considered.
 In particular, Figures 8a and 8b list the maximum distances reached in major explosions and paroxysms, respectively, and indicate the 90% uncertainty intervals of the probability estimates.
-These data are plotted chronologically, while Figure S4 shows the same data plotted in ascending order.
+These data are plotted chronologically, while Figure S6 shows the same data plotted in ascending order.
+It should be noted that our uncertainty ranges are only on the right side of the intervals because they represent an incremental buffer around the circular sector, and not a reduction of its area.
+Also, in Fig. 8b the uncertainty ranges related to the high uncertainty class of paroxysms, i.e., the green dots, differ as a function of the type of information that constrains the distance, i.e., if in terms of an affected location or more generically as an affected sector at low elevation (see Fig. 2 for more details).

 The following percentage estimates are evaluated by counting the events in a Monte Carlo simulation that uniformly sampled the distance uncertainty.
 Figure 8c summarizes that in 23% to 37% of the major explosions the maximum distances were less than 500 m; in 51% to 65% they were above or equal to 500 m but less than 1000 m; in 12% to 14% above of 1000 m.
 Figure 8d summarizes that in 17% to 42% of the paroxysms the maximum distances were less than 1500 m; in 29% to 54% they were above or equal to 1500 m but less than 2000 m; in 25% above of 2000 m but less than 2500 m; in 4% above 2500 m.
 It should be noted that in both the collections of major explosions and paroxysms there is a greater uncertainty on the maximum distances of small-size events, than of the large-size events.
 Table S4 summarizes all the described values.